Classification Report

 • output_dict (bool) – If True, return a dict instead of a string report

-• top_k (int) – Number of highest probability or logit score predictions considered to find the correct label.
-Only works when preds contain probabilities/logits.
+• top_k (int) – Number of highest probability predictions considered for finding the correct label

 Example